andrewmcveigh/workflows/README.md

 The `workflows.core/task-fn` macro can help with that.
 It creates a clojure record that can be invoked like a regular clojure function, but serializes to its source code when `pr-str` is called on it.
-The source can then be `load`ed to recreate the workflow/task.
+You can then `clojure.core/load` the source code to recreate the workflow/task.

 ```clojure
 (w/workflow (w/task (w/task-fn [] (println "Task 1"))))